Black Gold School Division

 Candidate nomination forms are available below.
 Prospective candidates can also contact the Division Office during regular business hours to obtain a printed copy of the School Trustee Nomination package.

-Nominations will be accepted by the Returning Officer (or designate) by appointment.
-To schedule an appointment please contact Black Gold School Division at 780-955-6025.
 Alternatively, candidates can choose to submit nomination forms by having the forms mailed or delivered by courier.
-However, this could pose a risk for candidates if the information is not submitted to Black Gold School Division’s office by the deadline on Nomination Day.
+However, this could pose a risk for candidates if the information is not submitted to the Division Office by the deadline on Nomination Day.

 Who can sign nomination papers?